 “Interacting with people is associated with a greater sense of well-being… On the other hand, just scrolling through your Facebook feed, passively reading or watching without interacting with others, tends to make people feel worse.”

 Your customers expect you to engage, as well, particularly when it comes to providing support.
-Social media is the number one choice for customer care — every month, people and businesses exchange 8 billion Facebook messages.
+Social media is the number one choice for customer care — every month, people and businesses exchange 1 billion Facebook messages.
 Customers rely on you to not only respond but to do it quickly.
-According to research commissioned by Twitter in 2016, 71% of their users expect brands to respond within an hour.
+According to research commissioned by Twitter in 2016, 71 percent of their users expect brands to respond within an hour.

 People love seeing (and sharing) positive interactions between brands and real people.
-Answering a complaint on social media can increase customer advocacy by as much as 25%.
+76 percent of consumers notice and appreciate when businesses prioritize customer support.

 It may be a bit intimidating to respond publicly, but if you provide great service, your customers will love you for it.
-An average of 66% of people between the ages of 18-54 view brands more favorably if they respond to customer service requests on social media.
-Plus, every public back-and-forth counts as further engagement, which feeds back into your overall reach.
+An average of 54 percent of people between the ages of 18 to 54 view brands more favorably if they respond to customer service requests on social media.
+Plus, every public back-and-forth counts as further engagement, which feeds back into your overall reach and social media presence.

 Lastly, engagement builds relationships.
 We use social media to learn from our customers and community about how we can improve their experience.